likewise/ibex-jrrk2-gdb-zcu102/examples/fpga/zcu102/README.md

 ### Debug with GDB (textual interface)

 If the above works, you can continue to debug.
+Press CTRL-C to stop OpenOCD, as the next command will run OpenOCD through GDB (and requires the current OpenOCD to be stopped!).

 A "debug" Makefile target is available as an example textual GDB interface:

 make -C examples/sw/simple_system/super_system_gpio debug